razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 > [Read here](https://blog.logrocket.com/the-elements-of-responsive-typography/) for more info on fluid typography.

-### **Custom Scaling**
+### **Visual Scaling**
 As the name suggests this type of scaling is preferred based on visual assumptions and is very custom in nature.
-The decisions around the type scale here doesn't hold any principles and are best suited for fancy marketing/landing pages.
+The decisions around the type scale here doesn't hold any principles and are best suited for fancy landing pages.

 > [Read here](https://eightshapes.com/articles/typography-in-design-systems/) for more info on responsive typography.